 Driving in the Cook Islands can be dangerous, particularly at night, due to poor visibility and road conditions.
 The most significant number of traffic accidents resulting in hospitalisation involves motorcycle riders.
 For your own safety, ensure you wear a helmet and stay within the legal limits of alcohol consumption when riding a motorcycle in the Cook Islands.
-For further advice on road safety, see our bulletin on Overseas Road Safety.
+For further advice on road safety, see our road travel page.

 Visitors intending to hire a small motorcycle or scooter in the Cook Islands should ensure their travel insurance cover includes the use of motorcycles and scooters.
 A Cook Islands driver’s licence is required to operate a vehicle in the Cook Islands and can be applied for at the Police Headquarters.
 You should allow sufficient time to obtain a driver’s licence as queues sometimes occur.

 The safety standards Australians might expect of tour operators are not always met, especially for adventure sports and inter-islands trips.
 Fatal swimming accidents have occurred due to tidal changes and breaks in the reefs.
 Consult local residents and tour operators for advice on areas for safe swimming and water sports.

 Please refer to our air travel page for information about aviation safety and security.

 When you are in the Cook Islands, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.